gaow/misc/bash/README.md

    localhost:9279

    You may be asked to provide a token (a string of 48 letters + digits).
-Please find it in the `nb-log-*.err` file
+Please find it in the `nb-log-*.err` file under your current directory.
 ```

 Just follow the prompts: run `ssh -N -L ...` command on your **local computer**, then open a browser on your **local computer** and visit `localhost: ...`.